Argel-Tal/PBI-Jira/README.md

 # Argel-Tal-Handy-R-Code
-Useful chunks of sanitised R code that overlap across various projects
+Useful chunks of sanitised code that overlap across various projects

 ## Requirements
 __All code fragments must have:__